khakhalin/Ca-Imaging-and-Model-2018/Description_programs.md

 Performs degree-preserving rewiring.
 Get an adjacency matrix and N shuffles, returns a new adjacency matrix.

-### selectivity_graph
+### selectivity_graph(w,sel,trueX,trueY)

-Draws the connectivity graph, with nodes colored according to some feature (such as selectivity), both in original coordinates and optimized coordinates.
-Is not heavily used, but seems to be up to date.
+Draws the connectivity graph, with nodes colored according to some feature (such as selectivity, or amplitude), both in original coordinates and optimized coordinates.
+Originally it also compared this _sel_ vector to several most common centrality measures for every node, but now this functionality is all commented out.

 ### myCentrality

-A collection of different centrality measures I coded, and some graph statistics.
-Take the adjacency matrix, returns either a column of centrality values, or one characteristic measure for the entire graph (open the program, and see what options are there).
+A collection of different centrality measures I coded, as well as 1-2 global graph statistics.
+Takes the adjacency matrix, returns either a column of centrality values, or one characteristic measure for the entire graph (open the program, and see what options are there).

 ### myCyclycity